Day One - Healing Trauma

 I am obsessed with the way writing heals trauma in the body.
 When I first started writing, I didn't even know I had stored trauma in my body.
 My writing process led me to discover that in fact I had.

 Stories were trapped inside my body, and they had no way to escape.
-This happens in severe childhood trauma.
+This happens in childhood trauma.
 Stories get stuck in the joints.

 What happened to me in my childhood was clearly too much for me, and I buried hundreds, probably thousands of stories in my body.
 Daily writing helped me access, express, and transform these stories.